The Master's in Screen Cultures and Curatorial Studies is a 12 month program.

 Formal Process for MA Final Work Presentation and Defense:

-Supervisors and students should consult the SGS regulations.
+Supervisors and students should consult the SGSPA regulations.
 A student’s project will be examined by the supervisor and one other examiner.
 No oral defense takes place.
 At least ten working days prior to the August public presentation, the student must supply the supervisor, and second reader a copy of their written component.
 Unlike the PhD process, examiners do not submit reports.
-After the defense, the SCCS Chair reports the result to the School of Graduate Studies using the signed required SGS form.
+After the defense, the SCCS Chair reports the result to the School of Graduate Studies and Post-Doctoral Affairs using the signed required SGSPA form.
 Before the student can graduate, they must submit a final copy of their work and documentation of any project activities to Qspace.
-Please check the SGS site for forms of submission of documentation of creative work.
+Please check the SGSPA site for forms of submission of documentation of creative work.